Splice teaches AI to sell Similar Sounds as users double – TechCrunch

 After a decade of musictech being a graveyard, Spotify’s success and its direct listing entrance to the stock market have reinvigorated the industry.
 Streaming grew to $4.3 billion in the first half of the year to make up 80% of US recorded music business.
 Payouts from streaming are convincing artists the age of the CD is gone and they need to embrace technology and new revenue streams.

 That certainly seems to have emboldened Martocci.
 “We want to build a multi-generational business here.
 We want to build the most iconic company in music history!”
-That passion has attracted tons of part-time DJ / full-time techies to work at Splice, including ex-Facebook video PM Matt Pakes and former Patreon director of product Tim Wood.
+That passion has attracted tons of part-time DJ / full-time techies to work at Splice, including Ale Koretzky, who previously invented AI music scanning tool tuneSplit, and former Patreon director of product Tim Wood.
 “We have our in-office studio that’s used every night by an employe.
 We have DJ equipment team members can rent out and use for their gigs” Martocci notes.
 “You need to have a team who understands the problems.”